Student Housing: The Collapse That Never Was

 To paraphrase Twain, rumors of the demise of student housing development for this year were greatly exaggerated.

-Student housing can be categorized as the collapse that was.
+Student housing can be categorized as the collapse that never was.
 After a strong 2019, occupancy rates remained relatively strong in 2020, even during the prolonged lockdown and pandemic-related restrictions.
 In fact, the industry reported collections above 97 percent and pre-lease numbers in-line with 2019 velocity, according to Newmark Knight Frank’s 2020 Student Housing Mid-Year Market Overview.

 This coupled with the vaccine distribution accelerating forward, its expected that there will be a boom in enrollment.